 2700 SE 6 Street, Pompano Beach: The Macek family goes all out with decorations and turns on their lights at 6 p.m.

-Now it’s time to put on some Christmas music, turn up the volume, and head out on your very own adventure with your kids.
+Now it’s time to put on some Christmas music, grab a cup of hot chocolate, and head out on your very own adventure with your kids.
 I’m sure they’ll remember these outings for years to come.

 What are some of YOUR favorite places to see Christmas light displays?
 Please comment below if you know of any others that should make the list so we can add them next time.